 The proposed site is located away from the residential area surrounded with few vegetation and located on the top of the hill.
 Not any activities that might pollute air of the area are observed.
-Moreover, not any activities such as construction work or development project is going on in or nearby vicinity of the proposed land.
-Therefore, the quality of air observed during field visits can be considered to be good and within the acceptable range.

 1 Consultation with local people while walking around and been in eateries in subproject area to collect information.